Friday, November 10, 2023

 This year’s Rock & Roll Hall of Fame inductees are another impressive selection of musicians: British pop-art visionary, Kate Bush, country-rock singer/songwriter, Sheryl Crow, groundbreaking hip-hop artist, Missy Elliott, the late pop superstar, George Michael, country music legend, Willie Nelson, alt-rockers, Rage Against the Machine, and classic r&b group, the Spinners.
 And while many of these artists may not fall under what some might consider traditional rock, this year the Hall's mission statement has been altered to define rock and roll more generally as a spirit that is inclusive and ever-changing that celebrates the sound of youth culture.

 The thirty-eighth annual induction ceremony was held this year on November 3rd at the Barclays Center in Brooklyn.
 For the first time, the event was streamed live on Disney+ and now available to view on Disney+ on-demand.
-An edited version of the ceremony will air on ABC on New Year's Day 2024.
+An edited version of the ceremony will also air on ABC this New Year's Day.

 KATE BUSH